-Applying for the dual degree requires the following documents are submitted in person or via email to email@example.com as one document from the current program.
+Applying for the dual degree requires the following documents are submitted in person or via email to email@example.com in addition to the web application linked below.

 - Original application from the home program emailed from the current program Graduate Coordinator to the email address above.